Get Journey Result

 The rule name.

-An enum value (encoded as a string) summarises the result of applied rules on each document, It can be either Passed or Failed.
+An enum value (encoded as a string) summaries the result of applied rules on each document, It can be either Passed or Failed., CouldNotApply

 The description of the applied rule.